danrkeith/scorecard/README.md

 ### Summary

 This website acts as a platform to keep score of card games.
 It is written to support the game '500', and also allows the user to simply add scores independant of any automated scoring in the form of a 'Blank Game'.
 If a user is logged in, they are also able to resume their last 500 game or blank game.

+The file structure is in the MVC (Model, View, Controller) format.
+The model files contain classes in which information is passed between the controller & view.
+The view files contain the html files and layouts which are shown to the user and are generated client-side.
+The controller files run the server-side processing, such as data-accessing and computations.

 ### .\wwwroot

 - .\wwwroot\app_data\Data.db - A SQLite database file that contains all user and game data.
 - .\wwwroot\css\site.css - The stylesheet applied to all html pages.
 - .\wwwroot\js\site.js - Contains a script to ensure that all necessary elements of a form are appropriately filled before allowing a user to continue
 - .\wroot\lib - Contains files for the bootstrap and jquery libraries

 ## Example Account Included